tatiananantes/skills-workshops/how_the_web_works/process_modelling/README.md

   * The HTTP requests and the data they carry.
 (Resources for this at the bottom of this README.)
   * The HTTP responses and the data they carry.
 (Resources for this at the bottom of this README.)
   * The movement of requests between client and server.
-  * Mouse clicks or other uer actions.
+  * Mouse clicks or other user actions.
   * What is displayed in the browser.

 You can use chrome dev-tools to monitor what is happening on the network.